GersonRocha9/GersonRocha9/README.md

 # Welcome!

-I am an IT support professional.
+I'm an IT support professional.
 Recently, complete the "Google IT Professional Support Certificate" - an eight-month IT support program for troubleshooting, customer service, networking, operating systems, systems administration and security, including hands-on labs.

 ## About me: